-Before attending a theatre production in Atwater Village, we stopped at the Tam for an early dinner.
-Our knowledgeable waiter/tour guide Mark eagerly gave us a rundown of the restaurant’s curious history.
+On one occasion when I ate there, our knowledgeable waiter/tour guide Mark eagerly gave us a rundown of the restaurant’s curious history.

 The Lawry’s Chain

 Lawrence Frank and his brother-in-law Walter Van de Kamp were the original owners of the Tam O’Shanter.
 The Van de Kamps were well known for their bakeries.
-They both also founded Lawry’s Restaurants.
-Frank’s son Richard, who took over the business after his death in 1970, died in 2015 at the age of 92.
-He is known for making Lawry’s Seasoned Salt a household name.
-The family still owns Lawry’s Restaurants, which includes the Tam O’Shanter and Five Crowns in Corona Del Mar.
-Richard’s son Richard took over the business in 1997 as Chief Executive.
+Both also founded Lawry’s Restaurants.
+Frank’s son Richard took over the business after his death in 1970, Richard died in 2015 at the age of 92 and was known for making Lawry’s Seasoned Salt a household name.

-The Beginnings
+The Beginnings of the Tam O’Shanter

-The Tam O’Shanter started as a roadside stand that served potato chips and homemade sandwiches that you can still order today.
+The Tam O’Shanter started as a roadside stand in 1922 that served potato chips and homemade sandwiches that you can still order today.
 There were six tables located outside under slatted wood umbrellas topped with electrical lights and a glass globe.
-Plans are in the works to build a large Hansel and Gretel-inspired outdoor fireplace made of stucco and creek rock like the one that sits in the original dining room.

 The historic LA eatery became so popular during its early days that it needed to be enlarged but was built against an office building.
 The office space was leased and Harry Oliver, a famed Academy Award set designer, was hired to seamlessly blend it in and give it its storybook Tudor décor.
 It’s the only restaurant in Los Angeles that’s bigger on the inside than it is on the outside.

-The Tam was named after the famous poem “Tam O’Shanter” by Scottish poet Robert Burns and decorated with Scottish medieval weapons, crests, kilts, tartans, and Coat of Arms from floor to ceiling.
+The Tam was named after the famous poem “Tam O’Shanter” by Scottish poet Robert Burns and is decorated with Scottish medieval weapons, crests, kilts, tartans, and Coat of Arms from floor to ceiling.

 If you look at the front of the menu, you can see how the original restaurant looked.
-It is LA’s oldest family-owned restaurant that’s still in its original location.
+It is L.A.’s oldest family-owned restaurant that’s still in its original location.

 Lawrence Frank had the idea to start serving Prime Rib and found it was such a success that Lawry’s Restaurant was created to feature it.
 They almost named it Lawrence’s but decided on Lawry’s instead.